emacsmirror/loopy/README.md

       (cl-return-from nil (list (nreverse line-nums) (nreverse data-nums))))))
 ```

+This expansion is probably less efficient than what `cl-loop` does.

 The expansion shows that there is room for improvement, but it's a nice start,
 is easy to read, and does what I want.
 I believe that the value of the macro
 increases for longer loop bodies with several conditional commands.